uyuni-project/uyuni-rfc/accepted/00076-state-channels-visibility.md

 *Note: everything discussed in this RFC applies to Salt clients only.
 Traditional clients do not inherit State Channels.*

+*Note2: Configuration Channels assigned to Salt clients are translated into Salt States in order to be applied to the System.
+Therefore within the current document whenever it is mentioned a State Channel it is meant to be Configuration or State Channel assigned to a Salt client.*

 # Motivation
 [motivation]: #motivation